U.S. flag

 • At least one law enforcement practitioner reference and their contact information.

 • Personal essay.
-Applicants should address the following questions in a 4-page, double-spaced essay (12pt, times new roman font).
+Applicants should address the following questions in a 4-page (maximum) double-spaced document, using a standard 12-point font, with no less than 1-inch margins:

-1. Drawing on your experience working directly with a police agency, what do you believe makes partnerships with outside researchers most effective and productive?
-What challenges, if any, did you have and how did you overcome them?
+1. Drawing on your experience working directly with a police agency, what do you believe makes partnerships most effective and productive?
+What challenges, if any, did you have, and how did you overcome them?

 2. How would you use that experience to collaborate with LEADS Law Enforcement and Civilian Scholars if you are selected for the program?

-3. Since the goal of the LEADS program is to build research capacity within law enforcement agencies, how do you think police practitioner-researchers can most effectively contribute to policing research?
+3. Since the LEADS program is designed to build research capacity within law enforcement agencies, how do you view your role in helping police practitioners engage in and contribute to policing research?

-4. Why do you want to participate in this program and how will your participation achieve your career goals?
+4. Why do you want to participate in this program, and how will your participation advance your career goals?

 5. What specific skills do you have that would benefit the NIJ LEADS Scholars?
 Please include examples of these skills and, if relevant, describe how you have used them in past work supporting a police agency.